 All analyses were conducted using R version 4.0.2 [22].
 The R packages mgcv [23, 24] and refund [19] were used to implement functional data models.
 Estimation of the FoSR regression model follows the general algorithm presented by [25].
 Code and data for reproducing our analysis is publicly available on GitHub.

 RESULTS:

+Sample

+84 participants used in this analysis, there were 29 participants in the no-use group, and 30 and 25 participants in the occasional and daily use groups, respectively.
+Participants ranged in age from 25.1 to 45.3 years with an average of 32 years (sd = 5.02); had an average BMI of 25.4 kg/m2 (sd = 4.41); and were approximately 58% male (N = 49); see Table 1.
+THC levels were measured in whole blood collected 30 minutes after the inception of the 15-minute ad-libitum smoking interval.
+Time between cannabis smoking and the pupillary light response test varied from 53 – 84 minutes with a mean of 62.2 minutes (see Figure 4A).
+This time interval was caused by normal variability in the time to complete other assessments in the study or to take breaks between assessments, as described in other results from the larger study [17].

 Predicting recent cannabis use

 Figure 2A shows ROC curves that compare the ability of the functional and traditional logistic regression models to discriminate between recent cannabis use and no use.
 The functional logistic model, which uses the full pupillary light response trajectory, has a higher AUC value (AUC = 0.71) than the traditional logistic model based on single value summary features (AUC = 0.68).
 This indicates that the functional logistic regression model can better differentiate recent cannabis use from no use, although the difference is not statistically significant (p= 0.6) in this data set.